Banner Text

 The Great Swamp featured on NJ PBS!

-The March program with be in-person (limited seating) at the Helen C. Fenske Visitor Center, 32 Pleasant Plains Road, Harding Township, NJ 07920 or via Zoom.
+The March program will be in-person at Helen C. Fenske Visitor Center, 32 Pleasant Plains Road, Harding Township, NJ and also virtually on Zoom.
+Registration is required. ttsu.me/birdingqanda

-The Zoom logon will be emailed to all registrants on Sunday, March 9 at noon.
+The Zoom logon will be emailed to all registrants on Sunday, March 8 at Noon.

-Sponsored by Friends of Great Swamp NWR and USFWS with generous support from the Martha Heflin Foundation.
+Sponsored by Friends of Great Swamp NWR and USFWS with generous support from the Marta Heflin Foundation.

 Click here to go the full list of recent sightings on the eBird website.